numical/script-ext-html-webpack-plugin/README.md

 - `defer`: array of `String`'s and/or `RegExp`'s defining scripts that should have a `defer` attribute.
 Default value of the option is an empty array.
 - `defaultAttribute`: `'sync' | 'async' | 'defer'` The default attribute to set - `'sync'` actually results in no attribute.
 Default value of the option is `'sync'`.

+In the arrays a `String` value matches if it is a substring of the script name.

 In more complicated use cases it may prove difficult to ensure that the pattern matching for different attributes are mutually exclusive.
 To prevent confusion, the plugin operates a simple precedence model:

 1. if a script name matches a `RegEx` or `String` from the `sync` option, it will have no attribute;